 Licensees and persons offering category 1 and 2 Gambling Machines must remain vigilant in respect of those customers displaying signs that their gambling on the machine is becoming hard to control.
-There are various help providers for those persons who have recognised they have a gambling problem and, depending on the type of Gambling Machine, some information will be delivered by the terminal, otherwise the Commission will, on request, deliver literature to the venue in respect of help providers.
+There are various help providers for those persons who have recognised they have a gambling problem and, depending on the type of Gambling Machine, some information will be delivered by the terminal.
+The Commission can provide further help and guidance if required.